Law Dean FAQ

 Kendrick Hall 328

 You have questions.
 We have answers!
-We know that these FAQs don’t cover all of your administrative questions, but we hope that you can find the answers that you need by directing you to the right place.
+We know that these FAQs don’t cover all of your administrative questions, but we hope that you can find the answers that you need by directing you to the right place on our intranet site.

 Q: I am so excited about becoming a lawyer!
 Can I take twenty classes in my 2L year and graduate early?